felipetovarhenao/bellplay/website/docs/learn/index.md

 # Learn

 :::tip Requirements
-These materials assume basic familiarity with programming concepts such as variables, function calls, and loops.
-If you're new to the `bell` language, work through the [bell tutorials](https://felipetovarhenao.github.io/bell-tutorials/) first before proceeding with **bellplay~**-specific materials.
+Basic familiarity with programming concepts in _bell_, such as variables, function calls, and loops, is assumed.
+If you're new to the _bell_ language or programming in general, work through the [bell tutorials](https://felipetovarhenao.github.io/bell-tutorials/) first before proceeding.
 :::

 The following **bellplay~** tutorials and examples are designed to be _plug-and-play_ learning and demonstration materials.
 To get the most out of them, you should: